 Why Are We Having That Conversation?

 Why are people ramming cars into crowds?
 Why are people committing mass shootings?
 Where are these evil people coming from, and how do we make this stop?
 What do I tell my children?
 Why is everyone so angry these days?

 I’m not setting out to make a point or take sides.
 I’m not saying ban guns.
 I guess what I’m trying to say is, today, when you’re out and about, doing your everyday errands…commuting to work…parking your car…dropping your child off at the bus.
 Try just a little bit harder to be nice.
 Smile.
 Say hello.
 Wave at your neighbor.
 Let someone into traffic without being a dick.

 Sitting behind computer screens and phones and iPads have made us jaded.
-The never ending streams of news channels topping each other.
+The never-ending streams of news channels topping each other.
 You’ve got a stabbing?
-Well I’ve got a fiery car crash…top that!
+Well, I’ve got a fiery car crash…top that!
 I’ve got a nuclear bomb.
 I’ve got Russian hacking.
-I’ve got the entire US population credit history hacked.
+I’ve got the entire US population’s credit history hacked.
 I’ve got yet another mass shooting.
 And this all just happened in one week!
-We are bombarded with all these horrific acts of evil day in and day out.
+We are bombarded with all these horrific acts of the evil day in and day out.
 Give someone a friggin’ hug for Christ’s sake.
 I mean seriously, we all need a hug.